frskn9/rsschool-cv/cv.md

 Tel: +7-911-790-8608

-## Objective

-I apply for the position Junior JS Developer in the company EPAM

 ## Summary

 I want to attend the courses to become a professional web developer.
 It's a very interesting, exciting and well-paid work where I can fulfill my ambitions and aspirations.